ivanvoitovych/viewi-reactphp-demo/README.md

  `PageEngine::PUBLIC_ROOT_DIR => __DIR__ . '/../public/'`

-The final config should look something lik this:
+The final config should look something like this:

 `viewi-app\config.php`